blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 | `target` | 0-1 | Optionally one of {`ORGANISATION`, `PARTNERS`, `SYSTEM`}.
 In absence of indication `SYSTEM` is assumed |
 | `fragments` | 1-* | One or more [Data Capture Fragments](#data-capture-fragments) |

+A Data Capture concerns one and only one Data Subject who MAY be identified by multiple Data Subject Identities.

 #### Data Capture Fragments

 | Property | Expected cardinality | Expected values |